GifBlane/giftblane_frontend/README.md

 ## Contributing
 To contribute to the project, follow these steps:

-Fork the repository.
+1.Fork the repository.
-Create a new branch for your feature.
+2.Create a new branch for your feature.
-Make your changes and commit them.
+3.Make your changes and commit them.
-Push the branch to your fork.
+4.Push the branch to your fork.
-Submit a pull request.
+5.Submit a pull request.
-License
-This project is licensed under the MIT License.